This website requires JavaScript.

 1. Press Ctrl + Shift + Esc to open Task Manager

-2. Look for apps like Zoom, Teams, Skype, Discord in Processes tab
+2. Look for apps like Zoom, Teams, Skype, and Discord in the Processes tab

 3. Right-click each → End task